richweiss/citizenry_project2/readme.md

             - New Problem: users/create says (cannot post /users/create) - SAVING LOGIN SESSION
             - Is my 'click' picking up both sets of from Search Petitions and Submit for Create User?

+    * Irwin help:
+        - Discovered Login Issues were because on Day 2 when I unlinked router folders and the Login, Bcrypt, and Saving Users to DB. next steps: connecting app.post('/sessions/create', in app.js

+Day 6 | Aug 16th

+    * Reviewing Irwin's next steps: connecting app.post('/sessions/create', in app.js

+    * If I get stuck I need to get the following done while waiting for help:

+        - Google Materialize for CSS - Login, Signup, and /sessions/new